maksimshchavelev/localchat/README.md

 - Run `cmake --build . --parallel` (`cmake --build . --parallel --config Release` on Windows)
 - For Debian-based systems: after building, you can run `cmake --build . --target package` to generate a `.deb` package with localchat

+# Where can I get the documentation for the code?
+If you have doxygen installed, run `doxygen Doxyfile` in the root directory of the project and see the `docs` folder

 ## License